mkohler/cython_swig/README.rst

 .. class:: handout

-    And our addition to the Cython source file is trivial.
+    And our addition to the Cython source file is a trivial pass-thru function.

 demo of Cython's get_version()
 ==============================